-The noncognitive part focuses on testing instruments derived from commonly used scales in noncognitive domains that the literature found to be predictive of success in life and that are potentially relevant for smallholder farmers.
+The noncognitive part focuses on testing instruments derived from commonly used scales in noncognitive domains that the literature has found to be predictive of success in life and that are potentially relevant for smallholder farmers.
 We use a subset of items from the 44-item BFI, a commonly used instrument for the Big Five personality traits.
-We also test commonly used instruments for lower-order constructs such as locus-of-control, self-esteem, perceptions about the causes of poverty, attitudes towards change, organization, tenacity, meta-cognitive ability, optimism, learning orientation, and self-control.
-The majority of these subscales are derived from a set of questions asking the respondent the level at which he agrees or disagrees with general statements about himself, with answers on a Likert scale from 1 to 5.8
+We also test commonly used instruments for lower-order constructs such as locus of control, self-esteem, perceptions about the causes of poverty, attitudes towards change, organization, tenacity, metacognitive ability, optimism, learning orientation, and self-control.
+The majority of these subscales are derived from a set of questions asking the respondent the level at which they agree or disagree with general statements about themselves, with answers on a Likert scale from one to five.
+7

-In addition, we asked a set of locus-of-control questions with visual aids in which people are asked to attribute success to effort & good decisions, luck or endowments.
+In addition, we asked a set of locus-of-control questions with visual aids in which people are asked to attribute success to effort and good decisions, luck, or endowments.
 We also included the CESD, a commonly used depression scale, validated in many developing countries, as it relates to some noncognitive domains captured in other scales (neuroticism and optimism).
 A standard risk aversion game and time preference questions were added, for comparison and completeness.